 The nuclear industry is one of the most heavily regulated industries in the UK.
 Regulatory issues necessarily impact upon the development of national policy in environmental and energy areas.
-This module covers the Nuclear Installations Act, licensing issues, Radioactive Substances Act - Discharge Authorisations, transport of radioactive material and addresses UK radioactive waste policy and national strategies within this framework.
-Regulators outside the UK are covered briefly.
+This module covers the international and national legal frameworks for nuclear power and radioactive waste management including licensing issues covered by the Nuclear Installations Act, discharge authorisations under the Environmental Permitting (England and Wales) Regulations 2010, transport of radioactive material and planning for new build.
+The roles of the various regulatory bodies and other players are discussed.
+The module also addresses the role of the Nuclear Decommissioning Authority, decommissioning of nuclear facilities and UK radioactive waste management policies and national strategies.
+Students are introduced to basic legal principles as applied in the nuclear sector and are shown how to read case law and apply their knowledge to legal problems.